eric-s-s/dice-tables/docs/index.rst

 dicetables is a module for getting all the combinations for any set of dice.

-It also has many ways to
+It also has many ways to get fun and exciting information from these tables.

 Contents: